 Fibonacci Picture Books:

 Blockhead: The Life of Fibonacci.
-The man himself.
-This is an accessible biography for kids about how Fibonacci came to discover the patterns in nature that are named after him.
+The man himself!
+This is an accessible (though somewhat fictionalized, as little is known about Fibonacci’s life) biography for kids about how Fibonacci came to discover the patterns in nature that are named after him.
+For those of you who have kids who are inexplicably drawn to numbers like my son, it will have a particular resonance.

-Growing Patterns.
+Growing Patterns: Fibonacci Numbers in Nature.
 You can’t beat beautiful nature photos and mathematics.
 This book has examples of Fibonacci patterns in nature but also the the “golden ratio.”
+This is my favorite book on the list.

 The Rabbit Problem.
+I love this fun book!
 Fibonacci + Emily Gravett = a match made in heaven.
-This book in which rabbits multiply according to Fibonacci calculations is fun for little ones.
-Although the math concepts will go over their heads, they will love studying the humorous illustrations of numerous bunnies!
+Although the idea that rabbits actually reproduce according to the Fibonacci sequence is not entirely accurate, it is nevertheless a fun way to explore rapidly growing numbers.
+Although the math concepts may go over the heads of the very youngest kids, they will love studying the humorous illustrations of numerous bunnies!
 The book ends with a terrific pop-up page.

 So, is it math that makes nature beautiful, or nature that makes math beautiful?
 You decide.
 Either way, these are fun books about both.
 Enjoy.